 The Community Planning & Development Department oversees the Rental Registration & Certification Program to help ensure safe and sanitary rental housing within the City of Kalamazoo.
 The program requires all rental property to be registered as such and pass periodic inspections.
 Upon a satisfactory inspection, a Certificate of Compliance will be issued (compliance with the City of Kalamazoo Housing Code, Chapter 17 of the Code of Ordinances).
 Every rental property is subject to inspection including single family homes, multi-unit apartments, and hotels/motels renting rooms on a nightly basis.
-A standard Certificate of Compliance is good for 28 months; however property owners who meet certain criteria can be eligible for a 40 month certificate.
+A standard Certificate of Compliance is good for 28 months; however property owners who meet certain criteria may be eligible for a 40 month certificate.
 In addition to the periodic inspections, Housing Inspectors also respond to tenant complaints as needed.

 The International Code Council's International Property Maintenance Code is adopted as the residential property maintenance standard of the Housing Code.
 Local addendums to the IPMC are found in Chapter 17-48.

 A list of registered properties is maintained online here.
 You can search by the property owner's name or the property address to verify if a property is certified.

 pdf Housing Inspection Checklist (138 KB) - This list contains commonly found violations and may help you prepare for an upcoming inspection.
 It is not intended to be a comprehensive list of all violations that may be found.
 We recommended you visit your rental property prior to your renewal inspection.